ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The `state` transitions from `unverified` (after creation), over `code_requested` (user requested a verification), `code_created` (a verification code has been created) and `code_transmitted` (the verification code has been transmitted to the user) to `verified` (the user confirmed the receipt of the verification code by returning it properly).

 The `Claims` model must be extended so that claims in addition to referencing a user, it can optionally also reference an `IVA` via an additional property `iva_id`.

-A new `TOTPToken` model must be created that includes all attributes required to operate a TOTP token, like the OTP secret key that it is based upon (details will be defined during implementation).

-The `TOTPToken`s will be managed by the Auth Adapter, as explained above.

 The `AccessRequest` model must be extended to also include an optional `iva_id` field referencing an IVA that is used to verify the corresponding access grant.
 This field will be initially set to `None`, and it will be set after access has been allowed.